bdeckard92/dupUT/01-Class-Content/17-CS/01-Activities/04-Binary-Search/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What is worst possible Big-O complexity that an algorithm can have?
+* What is the worst possible Big-O complexity that an algorithm can have?
 What is the best?

 Use [Google](https://www.google.com) or another search engine to research this.